 (2) add when(followed-by-0D31) as a context rule on the variants

 (3) add when(followed-by-0D31) as a context rule on the sequence 0D7B 0D4D (see also A 2 above)

+Response: Done

+Edits in the document:

+Used “(0D31)” in Table 7a.

+Accepted the suggested paragraphs under Table 9.

+Inserted V1 contextual rule for variant, the former V1, V2 become V2, V3.

+Edits in the XML

+Removed trailing 0D31 from three sequences

+Add rule “followed-by-0D31” and updated relevant descriptions

+Add when(followed-by-0D31) as a context rule on the variants

+*Did not apply recommendation (3).
+The context rule on sequence of 0D7B 0D4D was edited as per recommended in A4.

 A3: New cross-script variants in LGR-4.
-Once integrated with the other scripts slated for LGR-4, the Malayalam LGR will also have an overlapped cross-script varian issue with Myanmar and Georgian (based on cross-script variants for 0D31 expected from the Myanmar proposal).
+Once integrated with the other scripts slated for LGR-4, the Malayalam LGR will also have an overlapped cross-script variant issue with Myanmar and Georgian (based on cross-script variants for 0D31 expected from the Myanmar proposal).
 This issue affects the sequence 0D31 0D31 and its variants.
 For details see Section 3.1, “ Cross-script overlapped variants” below.

 IP Recommendation on new cross-script variants